kogkitse/geoner/README.md

 ## Evaluation

 To perform the evaluation you need a reference corpus (manually tagged corpus).
-In order to obtain the accuracy, recall and f-measure scores run the eval.sh script followed by the reference’s filename corpus.
+In order to obtain the accuracy, recall and f-measure scores run the ./eval.sh script followed by the reference’s filename corpus.
 Evaluation script run in linux terminal.
 In case you work in windows you can install a cygwin terminal.
 You may need to install "bc package".
 Set master directory inside evaluation/eval.sh at line 21.

 For example: